opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Choose Level > Expose in Xsheet.
+    - Choose Level > **Expose in Xsheet**.

-    - Right-click the selection in the scene cast and choose Expose in Xsheet from the menu that opens.
-In case of a multiple level selection, each level will be placed in a different column, starting from the first empty one.
+    - Right-click the selection in the Scene Cast and choose **Expose in Xsheet** from the menu that opens.
+In case of a multiple level selection, each level will be placed in a different column/layer, starting from the first empty one.

-    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.
-In case of a multiple level selection, each level will be placed in a different column.
+    - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it.
+In case of a multiple level selection, each level will be placed in a different column/layer.

-.. tip:: **To display an animation level in the level strip:**
+.. tip:: **To display an animation level in the Level Strip:**

     Do one of the following:

-    - Select it in the scene cast and choose Level > Display in Level Strip.
+    - Select it in the Scene Cast and choose Level > **Display in Level Strip**.

-    - Right-click it in the scene cast and choose Display in Level Strip from the menu that opens.
+    - Right-click it in the Scene Cast and choose **Display in Level Strip** from the menu that opens.

 .. tip:: **To remove the selected elements:**

-    Right-click the selection in the scene cast and choose Remove Level from the menu that opens.
+    Right-click the selection in the Scene Cast and choose **Remove Level** from the menu that opens.

   .. note:: Levels can be removed only if they are not used in the scene.

 .. tip:: **To remove all the unused elements:**

     Do one of the following:

-    - Choose Level > Remove All Unused Levels.
+    - Choose Level > **Remove All Unused Levels**.

-    - Right-click in the scene cast and choose Remove All Unused from the menu that opens.
+    - Right-click in the Scene Cast and choose **Remove All Unused Levels** from the menu that opens.

 .. _using_the_level_strip:

 Using the Level Strip
 '''''''''''''''''''''
-When an animation level is displayed in the level strip, you can select the specific drawings you want to expose in the Xsheet.
-This feature may prove useful especially when you need to retrieve some drawings that belongs to the level, but that are not available in the Xsheet cells.
+When an animation level is displayed in the Level Strip, you can select the specific drawings you want to expose in the Xsheet/Timeline.
+This feature may prove useful especially when you need to retrieve some drawings that belong to the level, but that are not available in the Xsheet/Timeline cells.

 |level_strip|